mohamjad/mohamjad/README.md

 hi, i'm mohammed. currently:

-engineering @ UWO, HBA @ Ivey Business School
+engineering @ UWO, HBA @ Ivey Business School - dropped out as of 2026/08/02

-solo alpinism - (eiger, mt alberta, logan, rainer) training for alpamayo.
+alpinism - (eiger, mt alberta, logan, rainer) training for alpamayo.

-running world1, an institution for founders constantly in motion. real experiences worth sharing. sf & toronto

-gtm @ forum ventures
+building world1 as an emerging fund, we're taking investors and founders on alpine and scuba tours

 im also building evaluation environments for long-horizon rl evaluation, as well as neural-interface sessions that make intent measurable under changing neural, cognitive, and contextual state. see aporia, anemoia01